1. What is Capital Acquisitions Tax (CAT)?

 3. What is the tax rate?

-33% is the current (2020) rate of tax on gifts or inheritances received by a beneficiary.
+33% is the current (in 2022 and also for 2023 from Budget 2023 on 27th September 2022) rate of tax on gifts or inheritances received by a beneficiary.
 It has been this rate since 2012.
 Source CAT Consolidation Act 2003 (as updated by subsequent Finance Acts).